Drafted 28 Jan 2019, updated on 25 June 2019

 Step 1 (feedback): The data is stored only for the period required for processing the customer’s affairs.
 It is not saved into the register.

-Step 2 (subscriptions): The data is saved into the State Treasury’s customer register for publication subscriptions in eMailer, and it is stored there until the customer cancels their subscription.
+Step 2 (subscriptions): The data is saved into the State Treasury’s customer register for publication subscriptions in Emaileri and it is stored there for the duration of service’s life cycle or until the customer cancels their subscription.
+A link for cancellation of subscription is included in every email message sent.

 Step 3 (lists of specialists): The data is stored for as long as the matter in question is relevant and of use to State Treasury customers.